ieee-vgtc/ieeevis.org/content/info/open-practices/open-practices.md

    2. A free, reliable, and long-term archive—e.g. [OSF.io](https://osf.io/).

    Examples of what materials we recommend including and how are described in the [supplemental material FAQ](supplemental-material-faq#what-supplemental-material-should-i-share).
-2. Include sufficient documentation so that your work can be easily used or extended by future researchers and practitioners.
+2. Include sufficient documentation so that your work can be easily used, scrutinized, or extended by future researchers and practitioners.
 3. Release supplemental materials under a license that permits re-use by future researchers and practitioners—e.g. [Apache License 2.0](https://opensource.org/licenses/Apache-2.0) for code and [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) for other materials.

-**More details:**

-The VIS community needs to take additional steps to help ensure that research presented at VIS is (1) reproducible, (2) replicable, and (3) extensible by future researchers.
-As such, the Open Practices Committee for IEEE VIS 2022 has provided these recommendations for supplemental materials that should be included with each paper.

-To provide some background on this initiative, the [2016 IEEE Workshop on the Future of Research Curation and Research Reproducibility](https://www.ieee.org/content/dam/ieee-org/ieee/web/org/ieee_reproducibility_workshop_report_final.pdf), at which IEEE employees were heavily represented, determined that:

-1. encouraging reproducibility and better curation of supplemental materials will lead to faster and more efficient science and
-2. better curation can lead to faster commercialization and innovation.

-The workshop's report recommended that  research communities encourage reproducible content and set standards for it.
-The report argued:

-* Research artifacts should be storable, discoverable, and citable to be reused and so their creation is incentivized.
-* Code must be supplemented by documentation sufficient to run it (e.g,. recreate runtime environments, virtual environments).
-* Data must be supplemented by a description of how it was produced and how to interpret it.

 Please see also the [supplemental material FAQ](supplemental-material-faq), in which we answer the following questions: